 The key ingredients are very simple:

-My very first experience with a Hummingbird Cake was at Art Smith’s Homecomin‘ restaurant in Disney Springs.
+My very first experience with this cake was at Art Smith’s Homecomin‘ restaurant in Disney Springs.

 This Hummingbird Cake Recipe I bring you today, is my modified version of Chef Art Smith’s recipe.

-Art Smith’s Hummingbird Cake is completely delicious as is, but I thought that adding brown sugar, some extra spices & flavourings, and some more chopped pecans would make it even better (spoiler alert: it did!).
-I also toasted the pecans 5mins to give them a bit more flavour.
+Art Smith’s cake is completely delicious as is, but I thought that adding brown sugar, some extra spices & flavorings, and some more chopped pecans would make it even better (spoiler alert: it did!).

 How to Make Hummingbird Cake

-The method for making this cake is much different than your standard cake recipe.
+The mixing method for this cake is different than your typical cake recipe.
 It does not involve creaming butter and sugar.
 In fact, it’s recommended that you don’t use a mixer at all so that you don’t overmix the ingredients.

 It’s really a super simple recipe that anyone can make: